sabesansathananthan/React-GitHub-Resume/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Check all the links are working.

-- [ ] Check all the parts are translated ().
+- [ ] Check all the parts are translated.
-- [ ] If about and built-with are not working inspect the page and copy the href and paste in your file.
+- [ ] If about and built-with are not working then inspect the page and copy the href and paste in your file.
 - [ ] Edit the translations/Translations.md adding you language icon/link
 - [ ] Edit the main README.md adding your language icon